tethysplatform/tethys/docs/installation/ubuntu16.rst

 ::

-  (tethys) $ tethys docker init
+  tethys docker init

 You will be prompted to enter various parameters needed to customize your instance of the software. **Take note of the usernames and passwords that you specify**.
 You will need them to complete the installation.

 .. tip::

     Running into errors with this command?
-Make sure you have completed all of step 2, including part c.
+Try logging out and logging back in to reinitialize the docker group permissions for you user.

     Occasionally, you may encounter an error due to poor internet connection.
 Run the ``tethys docker init`` command repeatedly.
 It will pick up where it left off and eventually lead to success.
 When in doubt, try, try again.